 Never reply to a spam email.
 Very often spammers guess email addresses, and will send a blanket email to similar addresses, for example: JamesA@XXX, JamesB@XXX , so replying confirms you are a real person.
 Instead, block the email and/or address.

-If you get any suspicious email, don’t click any links - they could be phishing scams to get your personal data.
+If you get a suspicious email, don’t click any links - they could be phishing scams trying to get your personal data.

 Create an alternative email address for signing up to websites and services.